 Young filmmakers (Rafer Weigel, Eric McCormack) trying to hawk a movie titled "Bradykillers" about a serial killer who goes after victims Marcia, Jan, and Cindy meet their screen idol, William Shatner.
 Shatner, appearing as himself, has fun poking fun at his own image.
 The two young men, who idolize him and in their fantasies have seen him as a shadowy fairy godfather figure, are alarmed at the reality of the middle-aged non-Captain Kirk man that they meet.
 However, their relationship helps anchor the two more into reality.Written by

 John Sacksteder <email@example.com>

 William Shatner originally turned down the role as himself.
 In the original script, Shatner was written as an imaginary mentor who would appear to Mark in times of trouble.
-But Shatner requested his character to be flawed and more human which is why he portrays himself as a pompous, lonely drunk in the film.
+But Shatner requested his character to be flawed and more human, which is why he portrays himself as a pompous, lonely drunk in the film.
 The writers used several anecdotes told by Shatner.
-The original idea was kept in one scene in which appears to Mark as a child.
+The original idea was kept in one scene, in which he appears to Mark as a child.
 See more »

 See more »

 Artist Courtesy of Nettwerk Productions See more »